aa-abhinavacharya/MySQL_For_Advanced_Ecommerce_Data_Analysis/README.md

 Result:-

 ![Alt text](https://github.com/aa-abhinavacharya/MySQL_For_Advanced_Ecommerce_Data_Analysis/blob/main/solution6(c).JPG)

+Conclusion from QUESTION 6 result:-
+The Gsearch lander test has resulted in an estimated 202 incremental orders since July 29, which translates to roughly 50 extra orders per month.
+This indicates a positive impact on conversions due to the test, leading to a consistent increase in monthly revenue.
+By leveraging this incremental improvement, the business can continue to benefit from enhanced performance moving forward.

 QUESTION 7 :- For the landing page test you analyzed previously, it would be great to show a **full conversion funnel from each  of the two pages to orders**.
 You can use the same time period you analyzed last time (Jun 19 – Jul 28).